PlanetLive/PlanetLive.github.io/README.md

-# planetlive
+# planet.live

 ## Using GitHub Copilot with AWS Aurora

-In VS Code, click the Extension icon on the left and install GitHub Copilot.
+In VS Code, click the Extensions icon on the left and install GitHub Copilot.